kristofferostlund/sdb2_scenario/README.md

 * Your source code (annotated) from each stage of your development.
 * Evidence of your program running at each stage, with written commentary (<em>that can be hand written</em>)
 * Your research report.
-* AN evaluation of what you have achieved and the problems you found.
+* An evaluation of what you have achieved and the problems you found.
 * Your work held in a flat binder or plastic sleeve.
 (Not ring bound)

 ### Submission